 The Blood Transfusion department provides blood products for use in clinical emergencies and routine procedures over a 24 hour period, 7 days a week.
 Blood Transfusion Departments operate on both the York and Scarborough sites.

 The Immunology service is provided by SHYPS at the Hull site.
 We have a comprehensive repertoire of tests available and we can also arrange for specimens to be sent to other laboratories for measurements not performed by SHYPS.

 The department of Microbiology offers a high quality, 24-hour interpretative diagnostic Microbiology service to local hospitals and the community.
 As well as routine bacteriological culture, the department offers serological testing, liquid mycobacterial culture and rapid molecular detection techniques for the diagnosis of chlamydia.
 The department works in collaboration with the HPA and regional CCDCs to contribute to epidemiological surveillance and public health medicine.
 The Microbiology department operates on both the York and Scarborough sites.

 Histology provides a high quality diagnostic pathology service to York Teaching Hospital NHS Foundation Trust and the wider community.
 Investigations undertaken to achieve this include routine histological techniques and a wide range of special staining methods, while rapid diagnosis is available through the utilisation of frozen section techniques.
-In Immunocytochemistry, a comprehensive repertoire of antibodies is used to identify tissue antigen sites as an aid to diagnosis, particularly in cancer.
+In Immunohistochemistry, a comprehensive repertoire of antibodies is used to identify tissue antigen sites as an aid to diagnosis, particularly in cancer.

-The Non-Gynae Cytology and Andrology department provide a high quality diagnostic service in both Non-Gynaecological Cytology and Seminal fluid analysis, (including the Breast Cytology Screening Unit at York), within York Teaching Hospital NHS Foundation Trust.
+The Non-Gynae Cytology and Andrology department provide a high quality diagnostic service in both Non-Gynaecological Cytology and Seminal fluid analysis, within York Teaching Hospital NHS Foundation Trust.
 The NHS Cervical Screening Programme samples are now sent to the Queen Elizabeth Hospital in Gateshead for screening and reporting.